taosdata/TDengine/documentation20/en/08.connector/docs.md

 Set client options, currently only time zone setting (_TSDB_OPTIONTIMEZONE) and encoding setting (_TSDB_OPTIONLOCALE) are supported.
 The time zone and encoding default to the current operating system settings.

+When the return value is `0`, it means success, and when it is `-1`, it means failure.

 - `char *taos_get_client_info()`

 Get version information of the client.